Sweet Fennel Essential Oil Health Benefits Explained

 - 1x Muslin or Cheesecloth filter.

-First, grind the seeds into a fine powder with the food processor (or mortar and pestle) and add them to the glass mason jar.
+First, grind the seeds into a fine powder with the food processor and add them to the glass mason jar.
 Then add the carrier oil and stir for a short while.
 After that, simply place the glass jar on a sunny windowsill or anywhere it receives loads of direct sunlight.
 Leave it there for two weeks and stir the oil once a day.
 After the time has elapsed, filter the oil through the muslin/cheesecloth and voila!
 You’ve got infused sweet fennel oil!

 Sweet Fennel Essential Oil For Breastfeeding And Babies